Estimated reading time: 4 minutes

 But office dress code guidelines are usually written because one employee crossed the line and forced a formal dress code policy.

-A small percentage of respondents were not even sure of what their companies dress code policy was, and those that were aware of a dress code said that it was unclear – which leads to confusion.
+A small percentage of respondents were unsure of their company’s dress code policy, and those who were aware of the dress code said it was unclear – which led to confusion.

 4 Considerations When Creating A Dress Code Policy